pauldrinn/cluster_research/docs/README.md

 # Notebook

+## 30.01.2021

+Added GDT Nterm annotations next to predicted ones.

+---
+Added GDT architectures as well as number of architectures in a cluster.

+## 29.01.2021

+Meeting done.
+Added Nterm annotations to the table during the meeting.
+Have to add all architectures as a list and number of architectures.

+## 28.01.2021

+Nothing

 ## 27.01.2021

 Fixed the table from before.
 Here is the final form (except the zinc finger annotation.
 Trying to figure that out.):